sjiaire/cr-site-natacha/content/rental_houses/exotic-gishushu.md

 This executive 2-storey residence is vast and delightful.
 On the ground floor, it has a well-appointed lounge, a luxurious kitchen, 3 welcoming bedrooms and a bathroom.
 Upstairs, there is another lounge bathed with natural light and 3 en suite bedrooms with balconies offering an open view including one with a walk-in closet.
 In addition, high-speed internet is available!

-Outdoor, there is a terrace open to a beautiful garden, wide parking space with a carport, and fully-equipped staff quarters.
+Outdoor, there is a terrace open to a beautiful garden, wide parking space with a carport and fully-equipped staff quarters.

 It is an ideal home!